REHAB: REDEFINED

 How We Work

-For our clients who are hypermobile:
+For our clients who have chronic hypermobility:

 Many approaches to hypermobile rehab focus on building muscle tissue around joints to stabilise them.
-However, this often leaves out a large part to the puzzle!
-Read More
+However, this often leaves out a large part to the puzzle Read More

 To build muscle tissue, you need to overload the tissue with sufficient weight to break down and create new muscle tissue.
 But with unstable joints, you’re not able to use that amount of weight, and it can potentially cause injuries, as many people with hypermobility often find.